fhetuin/PhonebookAPP/Readme.txt

 open your browser and go to http://localhost:8080/

-if you want to develop, you need to install sql server
+if you want to develop, you need to install sql server and change the connection string in phonebook.api/startup.cs

 1. clone the repo